 - All-time NBA Winningest Coach and Iowa Graduate, Don Nelson

 The Iowa basketball program has been well represented in the NBA championship for decades.
 In fact, former Hawkeyes have won 13 world championships while in the NBA!
 From point guards to the big guys in the middle, Iowa basketball continues to prepare its student-athletes for an opportunity to compete in the NBA and professional basketball leagues around the world.
-52 NBA Draft picks have come from the University of Iowa, including Roy Devyn Marble to the Orlando Magic in the 2014 draft.
+53 NBA Draft picks have come from the University of Iowa, including Devyn Marble to the Orlando Magic and Aaron White to the Washington Wizards in the 2014 and 2015 drafts, respectively.
 The NBA’s all-time winningest coach, Don Nelson, is also an Iowa graduate.
 Nelson was part of five NBA champion teams with the Boston Celtics.

 Roy Devyn Marble

 2014 NBA Draft Pick Orlando Magic